Type-safe bitwise operations - TL;DR

 the value with the next higher bit set (if available).

-The behaviour is undefined if more than one bit is set in value v
+The behavior is undefined if more than one bit is set in value v

 .